PRICING

 We accept credit card, debit card, cash and interac-e-transfer.
 To use our notary and legal services, an appointment must be booked in advance.

-CLICK BELOW to book an in-person appointment at our location.
+CLICK BELOW to book an in-person appointment at our Notary Lawyer Office.

 per service